kbunn1991/kaitlin-partyup-client/README.md

 **MacDown** is a user-friendly group-finding app for multiplayer online games played on the PS4 network.
 Through this app, users can build a profile with what games they're playing and any specific tags they'd like to apply to themselves (i.e. competitive play, casual, lgbt+, etc) and search other users and groups in order to find friendly, fun teams to group up with.

-**Please Note**: This application is built to be a mobile app and therefore looks best in a mobile viewport (320 - 360).
+**Please Note:** This application is built to be a mobile app and therefore looks best in a mobile viewport (320 - 360).

+**Note Two:** Created Groups are not rendering in heroku at the moment due to some Heroku issues, but they are working locally and I expect them to be working on Heroku when it starts working properly again!

 ## Live Version via Heroku